-I would also like to tell you about Napoleon “dark” side, which us french NEVER speak about such as the plundering of artworks which “found their way” into the Louvre because or, thanks to the great armydepending on your point of view, such as The wedding at Cana, Veronese’s masterpiece, which was stolen from the Italians during Napoleon campaigns to Italy which remains a subject of discord between France and Italy ever since the day when the painting was hung at the Louvre…
+Napoleon had a “dark” side, which us french NEVER speak about such as the plundering of artworks which “found their way” to the Louvre such as The wedding at Cana, Veronese’s masterpiece, which was stolen from the Italians during Napoleon Campaigns which has been a subject of discord between France and Italy since the day the painting was hung at the Louvre…

-The restoration of slavery in the islands where it had been abolished with catastrophic consequences on the lives of hundreds of thousands of people who led to revolts, to the independence of Saint- Domingue and the creation of Haiti, the first black republic in history…
+The is also the topic of the restoration of slavery in the islands where it had been abolished, with catastrophic consequences on the lives of hundreds of thousands of people!
+This led to bloddy uprising and to the independence of Saint- Domingue and the creation of Haiti, the first black republic in history…

 Napoléon had an unforgiving side and treated very poorly those who had the displeasure of offending him.
 The most famous exemple is probably Toussaint Louverture, hero of the Haitian independence, whom he let rot and die at the fort de Joux in a cold cell… while proclaiming to anyone who would listen how attached he was to the Declaration of Human and Citizen Rights…

 If the topic interests you, come back to this website every few weeks!
 This year my fellow tour guides and myself are going to make videos about Napoleon and we are going to write several articles on Napoleon to try depicting his actions in the most objective way possible so we can draw a portrait of the man behind the myth.